fhamborg/news-please/README.md

                   'newscrawler.pipeline.pipelines.ElasticSearchStorage':350
                   }

 That's it!
-Except, if your Elasticsearch database is not located at `http://localhost:9200` or uses CA-certificate authentification you will also need to change the following.
+Except, if your Elasticsearch database is not located at `http://localhost:9200`, uses a different username / password or CA-certificate authentication you will also need to change the following.

     [Elasticsearch]